6th May 2022 - 9th May 2022

 A sturdy pair of old trainers (NOT wetsuit boots or neoprene beach shoes)

 Please note: This list is not exhaustive and does not account for your personal taste or preference.
 It should be used as a guideline only.
 If you have any questions or queries regarding this list which are not answered in the sections above please contact email@example.com.

 *Please consider eco-friendly or biodegradable options.
 Consider shopping at Little Footprint Gifts.

-Arrive at the campsite in time to set up your tent and meet the group for dinner and introductions.
+Arrive at the bunkhouse in time to meet the group for dinner and introductions.

 Today we will head back to the shore for another morning of wild swimming.
 There are no great distances to cover and no pressure – just take a dip and have some fun in the water.
 There is some free time this afternoon where you can join a local Bluetits swim if you wish or explore Great Britain’s smallest city, St Davids.

-You are free to check out of the campsite at your leisure.
+You are free to check out of the bunkhouse at your leisure.